Malabon, Oregon

-Malabon (also Clear Lake) is a historical unincorporated community in Lane County, Oregon, United States.
-The area is now a scattering of rural houses and farms northwest of Eugene, close to Mahlon Sweet Field.
+Malabon (also known as Clear Lake) is a historical unincorporated community in Lane County, Oregon, United States.
+The area is now a scattered collection of rural houses and farms northwest of Eugene, close to Mahlon Sweet Field.

 Clear Lake runs through the area.
 It is a widened stretch of Amazon Creek, a tributary of the Long Tom River.

 The soils around Malabon define a series of soil types.

 Malabon Elementary School is some 3.5 mi east-southeast of the historical community.

 The Oregon Historical Society has Southern Pacific Railroad timetables listing Malabon.